 Now, the company begins the process of exercising options on SeedLegals.
-Start by clicking ‘Share Options’ within the menu on the left side of the SeedLegals platform, and then scroll right to the bottom of the page and you should see the ‘Option Holder’ section - click ‘Manage’ to access this.
+Start by clicking ‘Share Options’ within the menu on the left side of the SeedLegals platform, and then click the ‘Option Holders’ view.

-Next, find the relevant option holder who is exercising their options, e.g. Employee A in the example below and click their name.
+Then find the relevant option holder who is exercising their options, under the ‘Option Holders’ view and click on their bar.

 Step 3: Creating your Notice of Exercise

 The Notice of Exercise is required for the options to be exercised and the employee to be granted their shares.
-Simply click on the ‘Create’ button to go ahead and create the document.
-Now share this with the employee for them to sign - after you have clicked create - a new selection will appear which now allows you to share the document so click that.
+Simply click on the ‘Create’ button to go ahead and generate the document and then share it with them to sign.

-When you share this document with your employee, it would be a good time to tell them that they need to transfer money to the company's bank account for the shares.
+When you share this document with your employee, it's a good time to tell them that they need to transfer money to the company's bank account in exchange for the shares.
 The amount to transfer is the exercise price * number of options being exercised.

-Step 4: Convert your employees share options into shares
+Step 5: Convert your employee's share options into shares

 Click the create button, then sign the SH01 form by clicking the purple ‘Sign’ icon at the top of the page.
-Now send the completed SH01 form to Companies House via post to the following address:
+You should then file it on Companies House.

 This finalises the options exercise and your employee will now be a shareholder on your cap table.
-You can send your new shareholder their share certificate by clicking on Shares on the left hand side > Share Certificates at the top of the page.
+You can generate their share certificate by clicking on Shares on the left hand side > Share Certificates at the top of the page.

 Have the director and a witness sign the certificate, then you can select the certificate and send it to your shareholder's email.